ilya-baran-personal/cornucopia-lib/README.txt

 All of the source is distributed under the GNU GPL.
 If you would like to use it under a different license, contact me at baran37@gmail.com and I will likely grant an exemption.
-If you use the library for research, I would welcome an acknowledgement of this work, although this is not necessary.
+If you use the library for research, please cite the above paper.

 --------
 BUILDING